Revizor: Testing Black-box CPUs against Speculation Contracts: Introduction

-The main obstacle is the sheer size of the search space: An ISA may include hundreds of instructions, dozens of registers, and permit large memory spaces.
+The first challenge is to cope with the \emph{intractable search space}: ISAs typically include hundreds of instructions, dozens of registers, and permit large memory spaces.
 This creates an intractable number of possibilities for both test cases and for inputs to them.
 Moreover, there are no means to measure coverage for black-box CPUs, which precludes a guided search.

-Nevertheless, and maybe surprisingly, we discovered that finding counterexamples is possible; under certain restrictions, it is even fast:
+We solve this problem by using an incremental generation process that aims to create ample opportunities for speculation: (1) We perform testing in rounds, where we start by generating short instruction sequences with few basic blocks, a small subset of registers, and where we confine all memory accesses to a narrow memory range.
+(2) After each round without counterexample, we invoke a diversity analysis that counts the number of tested instruction patterns that we expect to induce speculative leaks.
+This analysis triggers reconfiguration of the test generator to gradually expand the search space in subsequent testing rounds.